 The India budget needs to tackle such issues by promoting low-cost housing schemes, increasing health spending, and providing education for all.
 Budgeting is becoming a problem for the common man as conventional savings avenues don’t meet the mark when inflationary days arrive.

 The government has implemented several measures to control inflation and favor the middle class.
-These include monetary policies by the Reserve Bank of India (RBI), tax reforms, and economic stimulus packages.
-However, their success depends on their effective implementation and long-term orientation.
+Among the main items are the policies of the Reserve Bank of India (RBI), tax reforms, and economic stimulus packages.
+Still, their success is tied to the proper execution and lastingly directed approach.

 The India budget needs to balance fiscal deficits, stabilize fuel costs, and bring supply chains in line to suppress inflation more.
 Apart from this, other government spending on employment and infrastructure can help maintain a stable economy.